svsambandam/AURORA_UMAPandVAE/README.md

 SETTING UP THE ENVIRONMENTS

 Running the main code requires you to run in different conda environments depending on the version run:
-  When running PCA and UMAP which uses CuML:  conda env create -f environment_pca_umap.yml "**conda activate aurora-pca-umap**"
+  When running PCA and UMAP which uses CuML:  conda env create -f environment_pca_umap.yml

+  "**conda activate aurora-pca-umap**"

-  When running AE and VAE which uses tensorflow v1:  conda env create -f environment_ae_vae.yml "**conda activate aurora-ae-vae**"
+  When running AE and VAE which uses tensorflow v1:  conda env create -f environment_ae_vae.yml

+  "**conda activate aurora-ae-vae**"

+  *note, cuML is not installed in the aurora-ae-vae environment, so you must comment out lines 10 and 11 containing cuml in control.py before running

   When running ground truth or genotype, you can use either environment

 RUNNING EXPERIMENTS

 You can run this code with the command "**$python3 main_aurora.py**".
 This command line can take multiple arguments:

 * --version : A string that defines which algorithm to run.
 The default is "null".
 Can take as argument: